IUSCA/IUSM-ConnPipe/README.md

 Prerequisite software are loaded as environment modules.
 Provided you have prepared all of the prerequisite software, IUSM-ConnPipe comes ready to run with a Linux system.

+A package with Supplementary Materials will be needed to run the pipeline.
+This package contains a variety of parcellations, templates and atlases, and visualization tools.
+The package can be downloaded HERE and it is a requirement for the pipeline.

 ---
 ### Executing the Pipeline